 The construction option gives Callinan the right to buy up to a 1% GRR for CAD\$10,000,000 following completion of the feasibility study, receipt of all required permits and the Company securing a firm commitment for 50% of the required capital required for mine construction.
-One half (0.5%) of the construction option has vested, while one half (0.5%) of the construction option can no longer vest as a result of Callinan not exercising its options to acquire additional GRR based on the two aforementioned development milestones.
+One half (0.5%) of the construction option has vested, while one half (0.5%) of the construction option option to acquire additional GRR based on the two aforementioned development milestones.
 Therefore, the construction option has been reduced to 0.5% GRR for CAD\$5,000,000.
 The exercise price of the construction option may be adjusted if the final design capacity of the plant is lower than 80 million pounds of copper per year.